Job Costing Software for Small Contractors

 How to create a job costing workflow in QuickAdmin

-QuickAdmin is useful because contractors can connect estimates, invoices, purchase orders, bills, files, notes, and QuickBooks related workflows around the job.
+QuickAdmin works well here because it lets contractors connect estimates, invoices, purchase orders, bills, files, notes, and QuickBooks-related workflows around a single job, instead of scattering them across separate tools.

-For small contractors, the best job costing workflow is:
+For most small contractors, the cleanest job costing workflow looks like this:

 - Create the job.